-MWA is leading the effort to remove the badly deteriorated Gruendyke Mill dam that partially blocks the Musconetcong immediately upstream from the Route 46 bridge at the border of Hackettstown and Mount Olive Township.
-The Gruendyke Mill dam is one of many obsolete dams blocking the river.
-The removal of this dam is the first step in a long-term effort to restore the river's natural flow, improve water quality and enhance fish migration.
+MWA led the effort to remove the badly deteriorated Gruendyke Mill dam that partially blocked the Musconetcong immediately upstream from the Route 46 bridge at the border of Hackettstown and Mount Olive Township.
+The Gruendyke Mill dam was one of the many obsolete dams blocking the river.
+The removal of this dam was the first step in a long-term effort to restore the river's natural flow, improve water quality and enhance fish migration.

-The Gruendyke Dam removal is complete and riparian restoration has begun.
 The photo on the left shows the Gruendyke Dam in the Fall of 2007.
 Dams and the pools behind them may make a pretty scene to the casual observer with geese floating about amid lovely purple loosestrife flowers and the phragmites that look like feathered cattails.
 However, that lovely scene reveals a local environmental mess.
 When the dams were built they created an artificial pool that changed the local landscape.
 Native plant, fish and bird species lost their natural home.
 The pool of standing water created by the dam replaced wetlands, river banks and marshes that could no longer support the flora and fauna that formerly thrived there.
-Removing the dam is the first step in restoring the natural environment.
+Removing a dam is the first step in restoring the natural environment.

 The photo on the right shows the dam in May 2008, after about 2 months of de-watering through the notch cut on March 11th, 2008.
 You can see a considerable drop in the dam pool.

-In the photo below right you see the dam on June 5, 2008.
+In the photo below you see the dam on June 5, 2008.
 Note the riffle that has appeared above the dam, it is visible behind MWA President Bill Leavens and National Park Service representative Paul Kenney.
-(A riffle is a small rapid caused by rocks extending across a stream bed.
-Riffles provide excellent habitat for aquatic insects and good hunting grounds for fish - and in turn for the animals that come to hunt fish.
-The Musconetcong River is a National Wild and Scenic River, hence the Park Service interest in the project.
+(A riffle is a small rapid caused by rocks extending across a stream bed.)
+Riffles provide excellent habitat for aquatic insects and good hunting grounds for fish, and in turn for the animals that come to hunt fish.
+The Musconetcong River is a National Wild and Scenic River, hence the National Park Service interest in the project.

 Old dam leaves a mess in its wake June 26, 2008 by Tehani Schneider (Lots of pictures!)